Himanshu212223/Java/1. Java/J_00_Java Architecture.md

 ### 3. Lifecycle of an Object in Java

-1. Object creation using new → stored in Eden (Young Gen).
+1. Object creation using new → stored in Eden (Young Generation where new objects get created).

-2. Minor GC cleans Eden; surviving objects go to Survivor Space.
+2. Minor GC (Garbage Collection) cleans Eden, surviving objects go to Survivor Space.

 3. If they survive multiple GCs → moved to Old Gen.